MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

     weight: 400
     parent: "macro_modules"
 ---
-# Example 2.3: Creation of module help
+# Example 2.3: Creation of Module Help

 Generating help of a macro module is part of the video about macro modules from [Example 2: Creation of global macro modules](/tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}